file (3)

 My 11 year old announced this morning that one of the great things about not going to a childminder any more is that we eat together as a family now.
 Don’t get me wrong, some nights we have TV dinners on trays and most nights someone moans: ‘we always eat at the table, why can’t we have a change?’ or, ‘we never eat at the table, why have we got to tonight?’
 Sometimes, infuriatingly, both these complaints are made at once.
 Never let the truth get in the way of a good moan.

 The point is – kids moan.
 Or at least mine do.
 Getting them to come off screens and interact with others is a challenge that I don’t always have the energy for.
-Especially given that one of mine has Autism – for him, hell truly is other people.
 Instead I often reserve my energy for getting them to school, making them eat something other than toast and making sure I get the last word in arguments.
 I’m very mature like that.

 But when I do invest some of my precious energy ‘making’ them play board games as a family, we have a blast.
 During school holidays, particularly Christmas, when we are trapped in the house or trapped in someone else’s house visiting (if hell is other people surely visiting them in their own home is in one of the seven circles).